M-19 (Michigan highway): Route description

 North of Emmett, M-19 runs through farm fields at the base of The Thumb to Brockway, where it crosses Mill Creek and has a junction with M-136.
 North of Brockway the road jogs to the west passing east of the Yale Airport, a small grass landing strip just southeast of the city of Yale.
 The trunkline passes through Yale where it serves as Main Street in the small community.
 North of town, the surroundings open up into agricultural fields once again as the road continues its trek northward, crossing into Sanilac County.
 Across the county line, M-19 passes through small rural communities such as Peck and Speaker.
 About 26 mi north of Yale, the road approaches the city of Sandusky, the county seat of Sanilac County.
 The road runs through residential areas into the center of town.
 Once downtown, the highway meets M-46; M-19 turns west, to follow M-46, running concurrently for about 5 mi.

 After the two trunklines separate in Elmer, M-19 heads back northward as it enters rural and agricultural areas again.
 The highway heads due north for the next 30 mi passing through Argyle.
 M-19 crosses into Huron County south of Ubly.
 In that community, the highway crosses a branch line of the Huron and Eastern Railway.
 At a junction northeast of the Huron County Memorial Airport, M-19 reaches its northern terminus at M-142 just east of the city of Bad Axe.

 M-19 is maintained by MDOT like other state highways in Michigan.
 As a part of these maintenance responsibilities, the department tracks the volume of traffic that uses the roadways under its jurisdiction.
 These volumes are expressed using a metric called annual average daily traffic, which is a statistical calculation of the average daily number of vehicles on a segment of roadway.
 MDOT's surveys in 2010 showed that the highest traffic levels along M-19 were the 19,737 vehicles daily south in Richmond; the lowest counts were the 1,482 vehicles per day in Emmett.
-No section of M-19 has been listed on the National Highway System, a network of roads important to the country's economy, defense, and mobility.